 The simplest adjustments can have the most profound impact.
-In addition to closing my mouth and breathing deeply through my nose and into my abdomen, I repeat this mantra in my head, "I will fall asleep, I always fall asleep, falling asleep is easy".
+In addition to closing my mouth and breathing deeply through my nose and into my abdomen, I repeat this mantra in my head, "falling asleep is natural, falling asleep is easy".

-If you try to remain conscious to what's occurring in your head as you begin to enter the first stage of your sleep cycle, you might notice that it's really quite fascinating.
+If you try to remain conscious to what's happening in your head as you begin to enter the first stage of your sleep cycle, you might notice it's really quite fascinating.